EarthPeople/doge-state-for-wordpress/README.md

 Add this *pug*in to your WordPress installation and you'll gett all of following features:

-- A new meta tag with Doge in in.
+- A new meta tag with Doge.

 Cheers!